 2.1 Research Design

-The study used descriptive-correlational research design to provide a detailed analysis of the technological pedagogical content knowledge (TPACK) of agriculture teachers in the Division of Camarines Sur.
+The study used a descriptive-correlational research design to provide a detailed analysis of the technological pedagogical content knowledge (TPACK) of agriculture teachers in the Division of Camarines Sur.
 The descriptive component aimed at describing the demographic characteristics of teachers in agriculture specialization such as sex, age, civil status, highest educational attainment, years of teaching experience, academic rank, and subjects taken up in agriculture.
-The study also sought to establish the extent of teachers’ technological, pedagogical and content knowledge.
+The study also sought to establish the extent of teachers’ technological, pedagogical, and content knowledge.

-2.2 Data Collection/instruments
+2.2 Data Collection instruments

 A quantitative research approach was adopted and a researcher-developed questionnaire of 30 items was used to measure TPACK among teachers.
 The instrument was consistent with DepEd Order No. 42, s.
-2017 “The National Adoption and Implementation of Philippine Professional Standards for Teachers” and was conducted within a 20-minute period.
+2017 “The National Adoption and Implementation of Philippine Professional Standards for Teachers” was conducted within a 20-minute period.
 The study focused on teachers from public junior high schools with well-developed agriculture course programs and teachers of different appointment types.
 Three (3) experts from the field of agriculture and education validated the questionnaire of this study.

-The data gathering procedure included obtaining official clearances from the Schools’ Division Superintendent and establishing the reliability of the research instruments through face validity by three professionals in the fields of agriculture and education.
+The data-gathering procedure included obtaining official clearances from the Schools’ Division Superintendent and establishing the reliability of the research instruments through face validity by three professionals in the fields of agriculture and education.
 As a measure of indicators, the tools include frequency count, percentage, weighted mean, and mode while inferential statistics used included multiple linear regression analysis and Pearson Product Moment Correlation.

 2.3 Data Analysis

 The study used specific interpretation scales for TPACK technological pedagogical content knowledge.
 Teachers were classified as “Knowledgeable” if they scored 2.5 and above on the knowledge dimension of the questionnaire and “Not Knowledgeable” if they scored below 2.5.
-Regarding the development of the interpretation scales, the research team adapted the scales from Mishra and Koehler's (2006) seminal work on TPACK framework, which provides a foundational approach to measuring technological pedagogical content knowledge.
+Regarding the development of the interpretation scales, the research team adapted the scales from Mishra and Koehler's (2006) seminal work on the TPACK framework, which provides a foundational approach to measuring technological pedagogical content knowledge.
 The specific cutoff point of 2.5 was derived from Ajzen's (1991) theory of planned behavior, which suggests using a midpoint scale approach for binary classification of competence levels.

 The 2.5 threshold was selected to provide a balanced and scientifically rigorous method of distinguishing between teachers with sufficient and insufficient technological pedagogical content knowledge.
 This methodological approach offered a scientific and structured approach to studying the technological pedagogical content knowledge of agriculture teachers in the Division of Camarines Sur.